 If you can’t find a way to earn more at your main job, don’t lose hope.
 There are many ways to make extra money on the side, such as:

 - A Second Job.
 One way to bring in extra income is to take on a second job.
 Maintaining two jobs at once is demanding, but if you can manage it for even a short time, it can give you the extra cash you need to get your emergency fund started.
 If you currently have a 9-to-5 job, look for one you can do in evenings or on weekends.
-If you need a more flexible schedule, consider driving for Uber or Lyft, which allows you to set your own hours.
+If you need a more flexible schedule, consider DoorDash or driving for Uber or Lyft, which allows you to set your own hours.

 - A Side Business.
 Instead of getting a second job working for someone else, you can start a side business and be your own boss.
 Possible side businesses include babysitting, tutoring, dog walking, and freelance writing.
 If you’re an artist or a crafter, you can earn extra cash selling your wares on Etsy.
 You can also pick up odd jobs on Fiverr or TaskRabbit.